mpv-player/mpv/DOCS/man/input.rst

 ``drop-frame-count``
     Frames dropped because they arrived to late.
-Doesn't necessarily indicate actual framedrops, just the number of times the decoder was asked to drop.
+Doesn't necessarily indicate actual frame-drops, just the number of times the decoder was asked to drop.
     Unavailable if video is disabled

 ``vo-drop-frame-count``